arnoldboersma/vitas-dapr-workshop/README.md

 ![Zipkin](docs/images/zipkin.png)

 ## Troubleshoot
-- Sometimes the Redis container crashes, check the status of the doc ker container with
+- Sometimes the Redis container crashes, check the status of the docker container with
 ```bash
 docker ps
 ```